TritonDataCenter/rfd/rfd/0061/README.md

 One such agent is the compute node agent, or `cn-agent`.
 It allows CNAPI to execute actions on and receive periodic data from the compute node.
-It's role with respect to CNAPI, as well as strategies to allow multiple CNAPI to service its requests will be examined in greater depth in the following sections.
+It's role with respect to CNAPI, as well as strategies to allow multiple CNAPI to service its requests will be examined in greater depth in the subsequent sections.

-### Ur Messages
+### Relationship with the Ur Agent

-When a compute node comes comes online, it will start the Ur agent, which is always present, even if the compute node is unsetup and other agents are not installed.
+When a compute node comes comes online, it starts the Ur agent.
+Ur is always present on a compute node, even if the compute node is unsetup and other agents are not yet installed.
 It connects to the datacenter rabbitmq AMQP server (on which CNAPI listens) and broadcasts a message to the routing key `ur.startup.#`.
-Unsetup compute nodes will periodically emit messages to `ur.sysinfo` to alert any listening CNAPI instances that the server exists.
+Unsetup compute nodes periodically emit messages to `ur.sysinfo` to alert any listening CNAPI instances that the server exists.
 Both of these types of messages contain the compute node's current `sysinfo` payload at the time the message was sent.

-When CNAPI starts up it will also broadcast a request to all listening Ur agents for their sysinfo payloads.
-It will connect to the `ur.cnapi` queue.
-It will then bind to this queue the routing keys, `ur.startup.#` and `ur.sysinfo.#`.
+When CNAPI starts up it also broadcasts a request to all listening Ur agents for their sysinfo payloads.
+It connects to the `ur.cnapi` queue.
+It then binds to this queue the routing keys, `ur.startup.#` and `ur.sysinfo.#`.

+### Ur messages

 When multiple CNAPI consumers are connected to a single queue, the expected behaviour is round-robin distribution of messages amongst connected consumer